datqd/PCOS-Classification/README.md

 ### Data

-* Data:
 * Type: CSV file with 4 quantitative variables, 1 categorical variable, and the target variable of PCOS diagnosis
 * Size: 1000 rows and 6 features
 * Instances (Train, Test, Validation Split): 600 patients for training, 200 for testing, 200 for validation

 #### Preprocessing / Clean up